Ritual: As a form of social solidarity

 Ethnographic observation shows ritual can create social solidarity.
 Douglas Foley Went to North Town, Texas, between 1973 and 1974 to study public high school culture.
 He used interviews, participant observation, and unstructured chatting to study racial tension and capitalist culture in his ethnography Learning Capitalist Culture.
 Foley refers to football games and Friday Night Lights as a community ritual.
 This ritual united the school and created a sense of solidarity and community on a weekly basis involving pep rallies and the game itself.
 Foley observed judgement and segregation based on class, social status, wealth, and gender.
 He described Friday Night Lights as a ritual that overcomes those differences: "The other, gentler, more social side of football was, of course, the emphasis on camaraderie, loyalty, friendship between players, and pulling together".
+In his ethnography Waiting for Elijah: Time and Encounter in a Bosnian Landscape, anthropologist Safet HadžiMuhamedović suggests that shared festivals like St George's Day and St Elijah's Day structure interfaith relationships and appear as acts of solidarity against ethno-nationalist purifications of territory in Bosnia.

 Ritualization

 Asad's work critiqued the notion that there were universal characteristics of ritual to be found in all cases.
 Catherine Bell has extended this idea by shifting attention from ritual as a category, to the processes of "ritualization" by which ritual is created as a cultural form in a society.
 Ritualization is "a way of acting that is designed and orchestrated to distinguish and privilege what is being done in comparison to other, usually more quotidian, activities".